securelay/specs/README.md

 **Streams or Piping**: POST or PUT at public (private) paths are piped to GET at corresponding private (public) path provided the paths are prefixed with `/pipe/`.
 Data here is streamed live from the sender to the receiver and not stored, even ephemerally.
 Essentially, the Securelay server redirects ([`307`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/307)) to a http-relay service such as [piping-server](https://github.com/nwtgck/piping-server) or [httprelay.io](https://httprelay.io/), with a unique path.
 The redirect URLs are valid for a preset TTL of, say, 60 seconds.
 A receiver (sender) waits for the corresponding sender (receiver) to connect, if not already found.
 The waiting period should not exceed the abovementioned TTL of the redirect URLs.
 Currently, the implementations, if any, depend on the availability of such 3rd party http-relays for this feature to work.
 If the 3rd party http-relay allows for it, there may not be any limit on the size of the piped data.

+**Web-push notifications for registered apps**: A developer using Securelay as backend may register her app (`<app>`)  at https://github.com/securelay/apps.
+Upon receiving any POST at the public path *with query string `?app=<app>`* , Securelay sends a web-push using [OneSignal](https://onesignal.com) and the registered settings.
+To target the user, Securelay uses the public key as [OneSignal external_id](https://documentation.onesignal.com/docs/users#external-id).
+The frontend can simply use the [OneSignal SDK](https://documentation.onesignal.com/docs/web-sdk-reference) to register the user for the web-push.
+It, however, needs a OneSignal `appId` to  initiate the SDK.
+This is available from Securelay with a GET at url: `/id?app=<app>`.
+For illustration, see the [Formonit](https://formonit.github.io) project that uses Securelay as backend.

 # Security
 Security is brought about by the use of dual paths, one private and the other public, for posting (POST) and retrieving (GET) data.
 Public path is derivable from private path but not the other way round.
 Compare this with other http-relay services like [piping-server](https://github.com/nwtgck/piping-server), [http-relay](https://httprelay.io) or [pipeto.me](https://pipeto.me) which use the same path for both GET and POST.